cipig/mmtools/README.md

 ## setprices

-`./setprices KMD cmcpaid` sets prices for all coins from margins.conf and uses CMC paid API ($apikey must be configured)
+`./setprices KMD cmcpaid` sets prices for all coins from margins.conf and uses CMC paid API ($apikey must be configured) or coinpaprika free API

-`margins.conf` must contain cmcid for every coin, taken from https://api.coinmarketcap.com/v2/listings/
+cmcid/papid in `margins.conf` are taken from https://api.coinmarketcap.com/v2/listings/ and  https://api.coinpaprika.com/v1/coins
 If `bidmargin` or `askmargin` is not set, bid/ask will not be set

 script to set prices with CMC paid API: